kale-stew/kylieis.online/content/understanding-the-ts-compiler.md

 export = isEqual
 ```

-As a single function that compares two elements and returns a boolean, you can imagine the use cases are fairly wide-ranging.
-Folks want to compare deeply-nested objects and get a proper result, and I can relate!
-This package is a fork of a package that does the same comparison, but this package adds handlers specific to React (and now Preact/compat!), allowing it to dive deeply into React components and pull out the correct value for comparison.
+As a single function that compares two elements and returns a boolean, you can imagine the use cases range very far and wide.
+Developers want to compare deeply-nested objects and get a proper result, and I can relate!
+This package is a fork of a package that does the same comparison, but also adds handlers specific to React (and now Preact/compat) that give it the ability it to dive deeply into React components and extract the correct value for comparison.

 ## TypeScript Usage Testing Goal

+We have three primary goals in incorporating these tests:

-We want to target a specific directory to test our TypeScript in real-time, but without affecting the entire project ecosystem.
+- We need to target a specific directory to test our TypeScript in real-time _without_ affecting the entire project ecosystem.

-We want this script to successfully run both locally and in CI, in 3 different Node environments.
+- We need this script to successfully run both locally and in CI, across 3 different Node environments.

-We want this test to identify any regressions introduced to the src or types themselves.
+- We need this test to identify any regressions introduced to the src or types themselves.

 ## `tsc`